gabimarti/ai_resources/README.md

 * [bito.ai - https://bito.ai](https://bito.ai) [FREE]
   It is based on ChatGPT-4.
 It has a chat that integrates into Chrome (also in Opera) where it generates code in a window.
 It is more versatile (for my taste) than Codeium when used as a browser extension.
 It integrates in different IDEs of the JetBrains family and in Visual Studio Code.
 It has the ability to explain what a code that is provided or that we have selected within the editor does.
+Incorporates CLI integration.